universal-ctags/ctags/docs/optscript.rst

 **.** -> ``-`` **.** ``corkIndex:int``

-    Push the cork index for the tag
+    Push the cork index for the tag.

 **\\n** -> ``-`` **\\n** ``matchedString:string``